-The priorities of the fund have been:
+The priorities of the CSF included:

 While containing the virus is challenging, preparing for ongoing waves and outbreaks could be achieved with ongoing access to essential goods and medical services at a national and local level.
 This preparedness could also be applied to other compounded infectious diseases.

 By providing direct economic benefits in Newcrest’s immediate areas of operation, community resilience and socio-economic recovery would be rebuilt not only to the vulnerable and disadvantaged communities but also to the suppliers.

 Ongoing medical support and vaccine research would continue to help protect people and communities against the COVID-19 virus.

-Economic and social impacts - The economic and social impact of the pandemic is profound and will continue to have long-term effects.
+The economic and social impact of the pandemic is profound and will continue to have long-term effects.
 Opportunities have emerged out of this adversity for Newcrest to strengthen partnerships across their areas of operation.

 Newcrest has formed and built upon its implementation partnerships and relationships with host governments, communities, Indigenous and First Nations People to prioritise and deliver programs under the CSF.